gmail storagestorage cleanupgmail filters

 Filter 7: Clean Up Large Conversation Threads

-Why it works: Long email conversations accumulate attachments, quoted text, and embedded images that bloat individual threads beyond 10MB.
+Why it works: Long email chains collect attachments, quoted text, and embedded images until a single thread crosses 10MB.

-Advanced targeting: in:anywhere larger:20M for the biggest conversation threads.
+Advanced targeting: in:anywhere larger:20M for the heaviest threads.

 Typical culprits: